rhyslwells/Data-Archive/content/standardised/DevOps.md

   - data_orchestration
 category: DEVOPS
 ---
-DevOps refers to practices for collaboration and automation between [[Software Development]] (Dev) and IT operations (Ops) teams, aiming for faster, more reliable software delivery.
+DevOps refers to practices for collaboration and automation between [[Software Development Portal]] (Dev) and IT operations (Ops) teams, aiming for faster, more reliable software delivery.

 **Integration**: It integrates the work of software development and operations teams by fostering a culture of collaboration and shared responsibility.